ElisaLegnani/PhotorealisticRendering/docs/index.md

 # Contributing

+Please open [pull requests](https://github.com/ElisaLegnani/PhotorealisticRendering/pulls) or use the [issue tracker](https://github.com/ElisaLegnani/PhotorealisticRendering/issues) to suggest any code implementations or report bugs.
 Any contributions are welcome!
-Please use the [issue tracker](https://github.com/ElisaLegnani/PhotorealisticRendering/issues) to report any bugs, enhancements or file feature requests.

 # License